7 Leadership Decision Making Examples

 This example shows that leadership decisions are often made between imperfect options.
 The best choice is not always the fastest or the safest.
 It is the one that manages risk while preserving trust.

-5. Deciding how to implement AI in a people-centered function
+5. Deciding How to Implement AI in a People-Centred Function

 An HR or operations leader is asked to introduce AI tools to improve efficiency.
 The technology could reduce repetitive tasks and improve response times, but employees are concerned about job impact, bias, and oversight.

 A poor leadership response would be either blind adoption or blanket resistance.
 A more effective decision starts with use case selection.
-The leader identifies low-risk, high-value applications, such as drafting routine communications, summarizing data, or supporting administrative workflows.
-They then establish review controls, clarify accountability, and communicate that human judgment remains central.
+The leader identifies low-risk, high-value applications, such as drafting routine communications, summarising data, or supporting administrative workflows.
+They then establish review controls, clarify accountability, and communicate that human judgement remains central.

 This is where modern leadership requires practical balance.
 Innovation matters, but so do governance, transparency, and employee confidence.
 Leaders who make better AI decisions usually frame adoption as capability-building rather than replacement.